MINAD0/AcademicDevProject/README.md

 The MIT License is a permissive open-source license.
 Feel free to use this project and its source code in your own projects.
 You can find a copy of the license in the [LICENSE](LICENSE) file.

 ---
-**Note:** Customize this template to fit the specific details and structure of your ProjectHub platform.
+**Note:** Customize this template to fit the specific details and structure of your AcademicDevP platform.